On My Annual Review & Sankalpa Process (Updated 2024)

 First, I begin with the Constellation Meditation: with a blank piece of paper in front of me, I ask my memory: What happened that left an impact?

-As the memories surface, I jot down a symbol, date or word on the blank paper and continue onward, for at least 10 minutes.
+As the memories surface, I jot down a symbol, date or word on the blank paper and continue onward, for at least ten minutes, usually closer to thirty.

 Examples could be a memorable trip with my kids, trying something for the first time, a change in jobs, a car accident or major illness, etc.